CanysLypys/screencapture/README.md

 ## Screenshot Basic compatibility

-### This is NOT recommend to use, as you risk expsoing tokens to clients.
+### This is NOT recommend to use, as you risk exposing tokens to clients.

 ### requestScreenshotUpload (client-side export)